peterhajas/Smissy/Readme.md

 Usage
 -----

-Simply run Smissy with a phone number, including area code.
+Simply run Smissy with a phone number, and optionally an area code.
 For example:

 `python Smissy.py 2345678900`